meuplow/meuplow/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Gabriel Menin!
-I'm a Web Developer and currently undergraduate student of Biomedical Informatics at Federal University of Health Sciences of Porto Alegre
+I'm a Web Developer and currently undergraduate student of Biomedical Informatics at Federal University of Health Sciences of Porto Alegre.

 - 💻 I’m currently working on **mobile applications**